Khitan large script

-The Khitan large script (契丹大字 (qìdān dàzì)) was one of two writing systems used for the now-extinct Khitan language (the other was the Khitan small script).
+The Khitan large script (契丹大字, Qìdān dàzì) was one of two writing systems used for the now-extinct Khitan language (the other was the Khitan small script).
 It was used during the 10th–12th centuries by the Khitan people, who had created the Liao Empire in north-eastern China.
 In addition to the large script, the Khitans simultaneously also used a functionally independent writing system known as the Khitan small script.
-Both Khitan scripts continued to be in use to some extent by the Jurchens for several decades after the fall of the Liao dynasty, until the Jurchens fully switched to a script of their own.
+Both Khitan scripts continued to be in use to some extent by the Jurchen people for several decades after the fall of the Liao dynasty, until the Jurchens fully switched to a script of their own.
 Examples of the scripts appeared most often on epitaphs and monuments, although other fragments sometimes surface.

 History

 Abaoji of the Yelü clan, founder of the Khitan, or Liao, dynasty, introduced the original Khitan script in 920 CE.
 The "large script", or "big characters" (大字), as it was referred to in some Chinese sources, was established to keep the record of the new Khitan state.
 The Khitan script was based on the idea of the Chinese script.